 He helped Topic stand.
-Tom still felt rather exhausted, and his legs had to adjust to his weight before he could walk.
+Topic still felt rather exhausted, and his legs had to readjust to his weight before he could walk.
 Before opening the door, they looked at each other.
 Respect and silent gratitude resonated in their eyes.
 They shook hands.

 With this cryptic salute he opened the door, where the two stout officers were waiting.

-They silently followed him out of the corridor with the blinking light bulb, and as they ascended stairs, the officers readily helped him up each step.
+They silently followed Topic out of the corridor with the blinking light bulb, and as they ascended the stairs, the officers readily helped him up each step.
 Only when they finally returned to the surface and the outside did his gait resume something like his normal walk.

 The police car entered the suburban street in silence.
 The sun was well on its way down behind the horizon; the world was graced with its red-orange wonder.

-When the car stopped in their driveway, the house’s front door opened and the silhouette of his wife appeared.
-Seconds later she ran to meet her husband who nervously nodded his thanks to the broad officer helping him out the car.
+When the car stopped in their driveway, the house’s front door opened and the silhouette of Anna appeared.
+Seconds later she ran to meet her husband, who nervously nodded his thanks to the broad officer helping him out the car.